TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance

 The influence, denoted by $c_{n_j}$, of a neuron $n_j$ in the output ($y$) is the partial derivative of $y$ with respect to $z_{n_j}$, which measures how much $y$ changes when $z_{n_j}$ changes slightly.
 Mathematically, we write it as:

-\tool computes the gradients by using the automatic differentiation engine of PyTorch~\cite{pytorch}.
-It starts from the output layer and goes back to the input layer, using the chain rule of differentiation at each step.
-By the end of this phase, \tool determines the gradient (influence) of each activated neuron.
-These gradients play a crucial role in Section~\ref{sec:Neuron-Provenance-Across-Fusion}, where we map clients' models' neurons to the most influential ones in the global model.
+\tool computes the gradients using the automatic differentiation engine of PyTorch~\cite{pytorch}. \tool starts from the output layer and goes back to the input layer, using the chain rule of differentiation at each step.
+By the end of this phase, \tool determines the gradient (influence) of global model neurons on its output ($y$).
+For instance, in the presence of a disease in a medical imaging input (\eg predicting colorectal cancer (CRC) from histological slides of tumor tissue), the fused neurons of the global model that have learned the representation of that particular disease during FL training will significantly influence the model's output ($y$).
+These gradients are essential in mapping neurons of clients' models to the most influential ones in the global model.